gomesdigital/airplonk/README.md

 ./install_termux.sh
 ```
 The install_termux.sh script will take care of installing the necessary
-dependencies.
+dependencies.<br/>
 Note: Use 'bash airplonk' to run if you don't have root permission!

 ### Otherwise
-Git clone this project.
-The 'airplonk' file contains all the neccesarry logic
+Clone this project, the 'airplonk' file contains all the neccesarry logic
 and the man page is in doc/airplonk.1 - move them where you need them.

 ## Help